Shailaja-poojari/delivery-optimizer-ai/README.md

 The system predicts delivery ETAs using an XGBoost regression model, optimizes delivery routes using Google OR-Tools, and exposes these capabilities through a FastAPI REST API consumed by a React frontend.

 The project demonstrates the integration of machine learning, optimization algorithms, backend engineering, testing, and cloud deployment into a single application.
+(The application is deployed as a React frontend on Vercel and a FastAPI backend on Render, with live REST APIs and interactive Swagger documentation.)

 ## Live Deployment